eurocat2k/eurocat2k/README.md

 ### Working experiences
 - Technical Supervisor @LRI, Budapest [**1998-2000**]

-  I was involved in developing Eurocat ATM system (later MATIAS based on S2K core product) systems with AirSys ATM in Chessington UK.
+  I was involved in developing Eurocat ATM system (later MATIAS based on S2K core product) systems working with AirSys ATM in Chessington UK.
 As a technical supervisor I was responsible for monitoring and controlling the ATM operational system.

 - ATM System Administrator @LRI/HungaroControl, Budapest [**2000-Present**]